-Tony Randall: Firsts, Lasts and Greats
+Tony Randall: Firsts, Lasts, and Greats

 6 years ago

-Before he died, eight years ago today, Tony Randall was one of the entertainment world's favorite stars.
-Beyond his star turns on TV, the silver screen and Broadway, he was a frequent guest on other people's shows.
-He appeared on The Tonight Show with Johnny Carson a record-setting 105 times, and he was David Letterman's talk-show guest 70 times.
-He was often seen gracing game shows like What's My Line?, Password and The Hollywood Squares.
-He was even honored with an animated cameo on The Simpsons – as one of only two people to finish a steakhouse's 16-pound gutbuster "Sir Loinalot."
+Tony Randall (1920 - 2004) was one of the entertainment world's favorite stars.
+Beyond his star turns on television, the silver screen, and Broadway, he was a frequent guest on other people's shows.
+He appeared on "The Tonight Show" with Johnny Carson a record-setting 105 times, and was David Letterman's talk-show guest 70 times.
+Randall was often seen gracing game shows like "What's My Line?," "Password," and "The Hollywood Squares," and was even honored with an animated cameo on "The Simpsons" — as one of only two people to finish a steakhouse's 16-pound gutbuster "Sir Loinalot."

-He was such a seasoned guest that he agreed to appear on the first episode of Late Night with Conan O'Brien in 1993.
-Always ready with an anecdote, Randall shows off why he appeared on so many talk shows in this clip from The Tonight Show.
+Randall was such a seasoned guest that he agreed to appear on the first episode of "Late Night with Conan O'Brien" in 1993.
+Always ready with an anecdote, Randall shows off why he appeared on so many talk shows in this clip from "The Tonight Show."

-We adored Tony Randall's guest spots, but maybe what we love him best for is his iconic sitcom, The Odd Couple.
-Randall played fussy Felix perfectly for five seasons – it was his longest-running gig, with its 114 episodes narrowly squeaking by Randall's many Tonight Show appearances.
+We adored Randall's guest spots, but maybe what we love him best for is the iconic sitcom, "The Odd Couple."
+Randall played fussy Felix perfectly opposite Jack Klugman's Oscar for five seasons — with 114 episodes, it was his longest-running gig, narrowly squeaking by his many "Tonight Show" appearances.